Mexican–American War: End of war, terms of peace

 Outnumbered militarily and with many large cities of the Mexican heartland including its capital occupied, Mexico could not defend itself in conventional warfare.
 Mexico faced many continuing internal divisions between factions so that bringing the war to a formal end was not straightforward.
-There were also complications in the U.S. for negotiating the peace.
-Peace came in Alta California in January 1847 with the Treaty of Cahuenga, with the Californios (Mexican residents of Alta California) capitulating to the American forces.
+Although there were complications with negotiating peace on both ends, peace came in Alta California in January 1847 with the Treaty of Cahuenga, with the Californios (Mexican residents of Alta California) capitulating to the American forces.
 A more comprehensive peace treaty was needed to end the conflict.

 The U.S. forces had gone from being an army of conquest on the periphery for territory it desired to incorporate, to an invading force in central Mexico, potentially making it an army of long-term occupation.
 Mexico did not necessarily have to sign a peace treaty but could have continued with long-term guerrilla warfare against the U.S. Army.
 However, it could not expel the invaders, so negotiating a treaty became more necessary.
 Polk's wish for a short war of conquest against a perceived weak enemy with no will to fight had turned into a long and bloody conflict in Mexico's heartland.
 Negotiating a treaty was in the best interest of the United States.
 It was not easy to achieve.
 Polk lost confidence in his negotiator Nicholas Trist and dismissed him as peace negotiations dragged on.
 Trist ignored the fact that he no longer had the authorization to act for the United States.
 When Trist managed to get yet another Mexican government to sign the Treaty of Guadalupe Hidalgo, Polk was presented with an accomplished fact and decided to take it to Congress for ratification.
-Ratification was fraught, since the Democrats had lost the elections of 1846, and Whigs opposed to the war were now in ascendance.
+Ratification was a daunting task, since the Democrats had lost the elections of 1846, and Whigs opposed to the war were now in ascendance.